ice-energy/jreed/content/post/post_007/PLC_Controls_IceBear.md

 # Modbus Client, Linux

 The windows client is great for manual control of the Modbus registers.
+This is the typical process:

 - 2 button clicks to write a value
 - 1 click to read a value

 What you lose with a GUI typically though is the ability to automate and log stuff.

-> I couldn't figure out how to use the GUI to read a register every X seconds AND log data to a file.
+> The SimplyModbus GUI cannot read a register every X seconds AND log to file

 Enter the *Modbus Client, Linux*!!